-Due to recent developments surrounding the COVID-19 outbreak, several tours and public attractions in Washington D.C. have been canceled or closed to prevent the spread of the illness.
+Due to recent developments surrounding the COVID-19 outbreak, several tours and public attractions in Washington D.C. have been canceled, closed or modified to prevent the spread of the illness.
 If you are planning a visit to Washington, please check the operating status of tourist attractions below:

 - Arlington Cemetery. https://www.arlingtoncemetery.mil/Media/News/Post/10717/Arlington-National-Cemetery-Closes-to-Visitors-Funerals-Continue-as-Scheduled